Philip E. & Carole R. Ratcliffe Foundation

 Ratcliffe Charitable Gift Fund provides our community with grants to nonprofit organizations such as OpenWorks, Lighthouse, Station North Tool Library, Pathfinders for Autism, Horizons of Kent and Queen Anne’s, The Children’s Home Foundation (CHF), and the Tidewater Wooden Boat Workshop.

-We only award grants to 501(c)3 nonprofit organizations.
+We only award grants to 501(c)3 nonprofit organizations in the US.

 Our priorities include working with community colleges, universities, and other organizations that support entrepreneurship, innovation and job creation.
 Within these programs there is an emphasis on cultivating entrepreneurship and growing small businesses in a variety of industries including: